ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

 Uploading contract documentation
 --------------------------------

-You can upload contract documents for the OpenEU procedure.
+You can upload contract documents for the ESCO procedure.

 Let's upload contract document: